The Dreaming Boy Is a Realist

-The Dreaming Boy Is a Realist (夢見る男子は現実主義者, Yumemiru Danshi wa Genjitsu Shugi Sha) is a Japanese light novel series written by Okemaru and illustrated by Saba Mizore.
+The Dreaming Boy Is a Realist (夢見る男子は現実主義者, Yumemiru Danshi wa Genjitsushugisha) is a Japanese light novel series written by Okemaru and illustrated by Saba Mizore.
 It was initially serialized as a web novel on the user-generated novel publishing website Shōsetsuka ni Narō in December 2018.
 It was later acquired by Hobby Japan, who began publishing it as a light novel in June 2020 under their HJ Bunko light novel imprint.
 A manga adaptation illustrated by Popuri Yoshikita was serialized on Kadokawa Shoten's Shōnen Ace Plus website from March 2021 to March 2024.
 An anime television series adaptation produced by Studio Gokumi and AXsiZ aired from July to September 2023.

 Synopsis

 Wataru Sajō has been continually rejected by Aika Natsukawa, a beautiful girl in his class.
-After getting hit by an errant soccer ball, he suddenly has a change in personality, coming to the conclusion that he is not worthy of her and beginning to distance himself from her.
+After a narrow miss by an errant soccer ball, he suddenly has a change in personality, coming to the conclusion that he is not worthy of her and beginning to distance himself from her.
 However, Aika mistakenly thinks he now dislikes her, and she starts to get involved with him.
 This is the start of a romantic comedy when two classmates struggle to convey their feelings, especially when other girls begin to take notice of Wataru.